KIVagant/staticus/Readme.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/KIVagant/staticus-core/badges/quality-score.png)](https://scrutinizer-ci.com/g/KIVagant/staticus-core/)
 [![Code Coverage](https://scrutinizer-ci.com/g/KIVagant/staticus-core/badges/coverage.png)](https://scrutinizer-ci.com/g/KIVagant/staticus-core/)

-In short: this service is an "invisible" layer, which dynamically looking for requested static files and tells to Nginx where they placed.
+In short: this [PSR-7](http://www.php-fig.org/psr/psr-7/) based service is an "invisible" layer, which dynamically looking for requested static files and tells to Nginx where they placed.
 "Pipeline post-processing", content generators and ACL support give to you a powerfull instrument for a files management on your web-service.